ToJans/tojans.github.com/content/hireme.md

 Are you looking for someone to:

 - Tackle a software/legacy project that nobody wants to touch?
-- Build a small product you want to be developed from start to finish?
+- Build a small product that needs to be developed from start to finish?

 **I'm your man and [I have a ton of references to prove it](/about/#toc_1).**